Medical Practices Must do More to Fight Sexual Harassment

 While male-dominated environments often create situations where women practitioners and ancillary staff feel ill at ease or vulnerable, it’s important to remember that male workers can be harassed by female employees, sexually and otherwise, and that same-sex harassment is also not uncommon.

-This is the first stage in making a clear statement that sexual harassment, no matter the perpetrator or circumstance, will not be tolerated.
-Many practices already display their policy in the lunchroom or another public space.
-But more proactive steps should be considered.
-Like making sure all new staff are made aware of the policies through an onboarding session when they join the practice.
-Employees should know the process for submitting a complaint, and need to be reassured that their complaint will be taken seriously and not threaten their career prospects.
+Like making sure all new staff are aware of the policies through an onboarding session when they join the practice, employees should know the process for submitting a complaint and need to be reassured that their complaint will be taken seriously and not threaten their career prospects.
 An annual session on sexual harassment for all staff members could go a long way to reinforce the seriousness of the matter.

-Often, workmates can begin to feel, and behave like family.
-People drop their guard and formalities are cast aside, giving way to a more laid back atmosphere.
-Everyone loves having fun at work, but ensure that joking, fraternizing and a relaxed environment are a positive contribution to practice culture and don’t pave the way for inappropriate behavior.
+Everyone loves having fun at work, but ensure that joking, fraternizing, and a relaxed environment are positive contributions to practice culture and don’t pave the way for inappropriate behavior.

-You can’t help who you fall in love with, and where.
-While every practice needs to decide its own rules governing matters of the heart, a zero tolerance policy is recommended when it comes to relationships between superiors and juniors.
-This is designed to prevent the junior employee – male or female – from being in a position where they may feel they owe something to their boss, or to their boss’s boss.
+You can’t help who you fall in love with and where.
+While every practice needs to decide its own rules governing matters of the heart, a zero-tolerance policy is recommended regarding relationships between superiors and juniors.

 This one seems obvious, but the best way to avoid claims of sexual harassment is to avoid harassing others in the first place.
 We’re not saying censor everything you say and do, but thinking before you speak and act can go a long way to making sure colleagues and employees never feel uncomfortable around you and that your words and actions will not be misinterpreted.